cybertraining-dsc/fa20-523-319/project/project.md

 Deep Learning methods are becoming very reliable at achieving expert-level performance using large labeled datasets.
 Deep learning is a technique to extract and transform data using multiple layers of neural networks.
 Each layer takes inputs from previous layers and incrementally refines it.
 An algorithm is used to train these layers to minimize errors and improve these layers' overall accuracy [^10].
 It enables the network to learn to perform a specified task and gain an expert level performance by training on large datasets.
 The scope of this project is to identify and detect the following 5 pathologies using an image classification algorithm: Atelectasis, Cardiomegaly, Consolidation, Edema, and Pleural Effusion.
 We use the CheXpert dataset, which consists of Chest X-rays.
 CheXpert dataset contains 224,316 chest Radiographs of 65,240 patients.
 The dataset has 14 observations in radiology reports and captures uncertainties inherent in radiograph interpretation using uncertainty labels.
 Our focus is on 5 observations (Atelectasis, Cardiomegaly, Consolidation, Edema, and Pleural Effusion).
 We impute uncertainty labels with randomly selected Boolean values.
 Our Deep Learning models are developed using the PyTorch library, enabling fast, flexible experimentation and efficient production through a user-friendly front-end, distributed training, and ecosystem of tools and libraries[^7].
 It was primarily developed by Facebook's AI Research lab (FAIR) and used for Computer Vision and NLP applications.
 PyTorch supports Python and C++ interfaces.
 There are popular Deep Learning applications built using PyTorch, including Tesla Autopilot, Uber's Pyro, etc. [^4].

 In this report, we will cover the following:
-* Overview of PyTorch library
+* Overview of PyTorch library and DenseNet
 * Overview of CheXpert dataset
 * Basics of AUC-ROC Curve
 * Chest X-Rays - Multi-Image Classification Using Deep Learning Model